Braundo/kubernetes-guide/docs/overview.md

 5. Kubernetes kicks off a series of actions to reconcile the two states.
 In the example above, this would involve spinning up an extra replica.

 ![](../images/overview.svg)
+!!! warning "Note"
+    The colors for this diagram got a little wonky.
+I'll fix it shortly.

 ## Historical Background